giacomocerquone/youtube-background-pwa/README.md

 This is an experiment using next.js and ytdl-core to be able to listen to youtube videos in background.
 It's a PWA and leverages the [share-target](https://web.dev/web-share-target/) feature supported by some browsers.

-# Why it doesn't work?
+# Why it doesn't always work?

 Basically I've deployed it on vercel and if you look closely at my stream endpoint implementation, I'm using [ytdl-core](https://github.com/fent/node-ytdl-core) to directly return a node stream to be played by the audio html tag.
 This means it'll use bandwith, but vercel cut it to 5mb, as soon as they're reached it'll close the connection.